Life Insurance 11 min read

 Same price as going direct — but we compare 48+ carriers for you

-By submitting this form, you agree to be contacted by a licensed insurance advisor via phone, email, or text message.
-Standard messaging rates may apply.
-You may opt out at any time.
+By submitting this form, you consent to be contacted by Evolve Legacy Group via phone and email by a licensed insurance advisor.
 Your information is protected and never sold or shared with third parties.
-See our Privacy Policy.
+See our Privacy Policy & Terms of Service.

 Fact-checked by licensed professionals — This article has been reviewed for accuracy by the Evolve Legacy Group editorial team.
 Last reviewed: February 24, 2026.
 View our editorial standards

-What is No-Exam Life Insurance and How Does It Work?
+What Exactly is No-Exam Life Insurance?

 FeatureSimplified IssueGuaranteed Issue